-Through an in-depth discussion with your teams all the details regarding the above should be clearer.
+Through an in-depth discussion with your teams, all the details regarding the above should be clearer.
 Now let us look at how to set up an account and the best practices involved in using Google Analytics.

 1) The first step is to create a new Google Analytics account.
 If you already have a Google account, then it is a bit easier.
 In addition, it would nice to integrate your ad words account (if have one), since it can be linked up to analytics account on an account to account basis.
 If you do not have an analytics account, then never mind, you can sign up in the Google analytics site.

 2) The next step is to configure the profiles created.
 Even after you sign up, nothing is configured yet and so it is your task to edit the account.
 In order to configure your default document, you should know the default document of your site.
-The earlier session with your IT team will come for your rescue here.
+The earlier session with your IT team will come to your rescue here.

-3) Create the required filters: In order to segment the data of web analytics create filters according to your requirements.
-For example if you have multiple sub domains, then create a filter, which makes it easier for Google to recognize your multiple sub domains.
+3) Create the required filters: In order to segment, the data of web analytics create filters according to your requirements.
+For example, if you have multiple subdomains, then create a filter, which makes it easier for Google to recognize your multiple sub domains.
 If you want to discard internal traffic, then create a filter for such a requirement.
 The recommended thing is to create an additional profile with the above-mentioned filter.
 This is better than applying your external traffic filter to all of your profiles because this won’t let you know the quantity of internal traffic contributing to your key metrics.

 4) Configure your goals: If you don’t pre-plan your work in Google Analytics, then it will consume your time.
-A good insight about the concerned subject really helps us to work better with Google Analytics.
+A good insight into the concerned subject really helps us to work better with Google Analytics.
 In order to create goals, consider the criteria for a successful visit in terms of your monetary gains.
-For example, for a successful visit in a particular site, the criteria may be whether the visitor signs a newsletter or e-mail an article to a friend.
+For example, for a successful visit to a particular site, the criteria may be whether the visitor signs a newsletter or e-mail an article to a friend.
 Make the possible ways to connect your goals with actual pages on the site.
 After setting up the criteria, Google will help in configuring your goals.